agourlay/post-on-my-fridge/Readme.md

 # Post On My Fridge

-*This is a project i made for fun with javascript.*

 ## Features

 The application allows any user to leave a message on a fridge :D.